gaara42/LaTeX_Boilerplate/readme.md

 * Windows users: make sure to include pandoc in your `PATH` environment variable.
 * `convert\0HTMLtoLaTeX.bat` ask for an output file name and converts `convert\0HtoL.html` to a .tex file.
 * `convert\0LaTeXtoHTML.bat` ask for an output file name and converts `convert\0LtoH.tex` to an .html file.

+###License

+Copyright (C) 2012 Biafra Ahanonu <bahanonu@gmail.com>

+This program is free software: you can redistribute it and/or modify it under the terms of the [GNU](http://www.gnu.org/licenses/gpl.html).
+Attribution is appreciated, but not required, if parts of the software are used elsewhere.